hokmts/mlb2023/src/content/author/hokmts.md

 github: https://github.com/hokmts
 ---

-I was born in Fukuoka,Japan and now live in Chiba,japan.
+I was born in Fukuoka,Japan and now live in Chiba,Japan.
 After working in the IT department of a financial institution, I am working in an IT company.

 Love the Web, and Have fun!